The stadium is served by four train stations:

 We have installed 'Legible London'-style on-street wayfinding signage in our famous Club colours from all four train stations to the stadium, in conjunction with innovative on-site digital stadium signage.

-A fifth train station – Meridian Water, served by Abellio Greater Anglia services (opposite IKEA on Meridian Way) – is scheduled to open in mid-2019.
+A fifth train station – Meridian Water, served by Abellio Greater Anglia services (opposite IKEA on Meridian Way) – is now open.
 We shall provide train timetable information when it is known.

 Please note - The Victoria line will be especially busy on matchdays, particularly for weeknight matches before the game when fans will be travelling at the same time as commuters are travelling home.